Punakaiki Horse Treks

 Have a trek tailored to your individual requirements.

-We are closed for the winter months, usually from mid June to Nov – these dates can vary slightly, so please phone or email to check.
+We are closed for the winter months, usually from end of May to mid October – these dates can vary slightly, so please phone or email to check.

-Please contact us if you are looking for wwoofing or employment opportunities.
+Please contact us if you are looking for employment opportunities.
 Your riding ability must be of an intermediate level.